Star Wars: Where Science Meets Imagination

-With the newest Star Wars movie premiering in the next few days, everyone is talking about it.
-Now, teachers across the country are integrating Star Wars science into their science classes — they even help children build their own lightsabers!
+With Star Wars Day, May 4 (May the 4th be With You!), which celebrates the Star Wars media franchise, around the corner, teachers across the country are integrating Star Wars activities into their science classes — they even help children build their own lightsabers!
 And why wouldn’t they?
 Children love the creatures, the other-worldly planets, and the amazing technology.
-More importantly, children are interested in learning about how they can create their own star wars universe.
-And that’s great because jobs in science and technology are booming and children should become aware of their benefits and the opportunities they offer.
+More importantly, children are interested in learning about how they can create their own Star Wars universe.
+That’s great because jobs in STEM (science, technology, engineering, and math) are booming and children should become aware of their benefits and the opportunities they offer.

 Star Wars Science Experiments

-Homeschooling parents are always looking for creative ways to challenge their children and make learning exciting.
+Homeschooling parents are always looking for creative ways to both challenge their children and make learning fun and exciting.
 Star Wars science experiments provide an amazing opportunity to blend technology with everyday homeschooling.

 Holograms are another way families can experiment with the effects seen in Star Wars.
-Holograms are a three-dimensional image formed by the interference of light beams from a laser or other coherent light source.
+Holograms are three-dimensional images formed by the interference of light beams from a laser or other coherent light source.
 A simple Google search will provide directions for making a hologram.

 Benefits of the Science of Star Wars

-The Star Wars theme certainly interests most children and acts as an alternative to basic science lessons.
-They are visually and physically interacting with characters they have a connection with and a love for because they’ve experienced them at the movies.
-Take advantage and watch your children enjoy themselves as they learn.
+The Star Wars theme certainly interests a wide-range of age groups and acts as an alternative to traditional science lessons.
+Students are visually and physically interacting with characters they have a connection with and a love for because they’ve experienced them at the movies.

 Impact of Star Wars on Society